LaOnda/faymanners.github.io/index.md

 meta-description: stuff in here

 title: Frederick Dibblee
-description: Director of fredDski, BASI ISTD L4 National Ski Teacher, Alpine Performance Level Coach 2 European Off piste Mountain Safety
+description: BASI Level 4 Ski Teacher with full French equivalents

 cta: More about Fred